 Each FIDM Campus has staff representatives designated to assist students with academic accommodations.
 Students are required to provide verification of a disability and consult with the campus representative to develop a plan of reasonable accommodations upon matriculation to FIDM.

 In order to receive reasonable accommodations, students diagnosed with learning, psychological, or physical impairment are required to meet with the campus representative to verify the disability.
 Examples of documentation accepted by FIDM for a learning or psychological disability are an Individualized Education Plan (IEP), a 504 Plan, a psycho-educational evaluation or a psychological evaluation.
 Accommodations cannot be provided unless verification is provided directly to the campus representative.
 Students requesting accommodations receive the How to Request Accommodations form from the campus representative.
 Once verification is established, the student and the campus representative discuss options for reasonable accommodations and complete the Student Academic Accommodations & Instructor Guidelines form.
 The student then distributes the form to his/her instructor(s).
 The documentation remains confidential for a period of seven years with the designated staff representative and is only released with the student’s signed consent.
-Questions concerning FIDM’s policy, procedure, and accommodations may be directed to the Section 504 Coordinator at 213.624.1200 x3034.
+Questions concerning FIDM’s policy, procedure, and accommodations should be forwarded to the campus representative.

 Any questions or unresolved problems concerning the college or its faculty and staff should be forwarded in writing to the FIDM Vice President of Education at 919 South Grand Avenue, Los Angeles, CA 90015.